Scout Code of Conduct

-- Proper conduct is expected at all Scouting and non-scouting activities in accordance with the Scout Oath, the Scout Law, and the Outdoor Code.
+- Proper conduct is expected at all Scouting and non-scouting activities in accordance with the Scout Oath, the Scout Law, and the Outdoor Code and these policies.
 Remember, these pledges are to guide the Scout for life, not just as Scouting events.

-Adults that take part in troop activities, whether or not they are registered leaders, are expected to conform to the Code of Conduct for Leaders and Adults listed below.
+Adults that take part in troop activities, whether or not they are registered leaders, are expected to conform to the Code of Conduct for Leaders and Adults annexed hereto.

 Please click here for a PDF copy of the Code of Conduct

 Leader / Parent / Adult Code Of Conduct

 The Troop committee has established this Code of Conduct to provide parents and adult leaders of Troop 75 with a framework of expectations for Adult Scout Leaders and adults who may attend Scouting events.
 This Code of Conduct will help ensure a common language and understanding of behavioral expectations, and consequences, allowing the Troop to create an atmosphere conducive to fun, safety, and the values of Scouting.